 - Keypad A numeric calculator/telephone layout on the bottom half of the controller.
 Used mainly on the Intellivision, Colecovision, Atari 5200 and Atari Jaguar.
 Not seen since on home consoles, due to its bulk and unnecessary complexity for games at the time (or insufficient complexity compared to a Keyboard.)
 Yet it has had a resurgence in the field of mobile gaming, since cell phones of course have keypads.

 - Keypad-Gamepad (Gaming Keypad) Auxiliary controllers for keyboard+mouse or keyboard+joystick schemes — a non-flightsim counterpart of left hand throttle.
-Not many keys beyond WASD and fire, but superior ergonomy and extra controls give reasons to use it instead of the good old keyboard.
+Not many keys beyond WASD or QWER and fire, but superior ergonomy and extra controls give reasons to use it instead of the good old keyboard.
 May have mode switch and/or software macro programming and profile loading.
 Varies wildly, from hand-fitting piece with buttons (Terratec Mystify Claw) to rich keypad + hat switch (Saitek Cyborg Command Unit) and keypads with D-Pad and mouse wheel (Nostromo SpeedPad N52 or Belkin n52te, Razer Nostromo and Genius ErgoMedia 500—the latter has a built-in sound card for headsets).
 A number of them are referenced there on The Other Wiki.

 - Mouse Once mice came along, and allowed precision movement, this became the standard controller requirement for almost every PC game made since.
 Many old Apple Macintosh games were controlled primarily or exclusively with the single-button mouse.
 Combined with a keyboard, this immediately found its blood and essence as the default controller scheme for First Person Shooters and Real-Time Strategy, to the extent that people who play FPSs with Gamepads are all but incapable of beating mouse & keyboard gamers.
 Some set-top consoles allowed one or the other for certain games.
 The Super Famicom/SNES, Mega Drive/Genesis, and Playstation had a mouse.
 The Dreamcast had a mouse and keyboard.
 The Playstation 2 and 3 allow PC units to be hooked up through their USB connectors to play some PC ports.